mathpluscode/ImgX-DiffSeg/README.md

 ### GPU with Docker

-The following instructions have been tested only for CUDA == 11.4.1 and CUDNN == 8.2.0.
+CUDA >= 11.8 is required.
 The docker container uses non-root user.
 [Docker image used may be removed.](https://gitlab.com/nvidia/container-images/cuda/blob/master/doc/support-policy.md)

 1. Build the docker image inside the repository.